paulc4/microservices-demo/README.md

  1. In each window, change to the directory where you cloned the demo.
  1. In the first window, build the application using either `mvn clean package` or `gradle clean assemble`.
-Either way the generated file will be 'target/microservices-demo-1.2.0.RELEASE.jar` (even if you used gradle).
+Either way the generated file will be `target/microservices-demo-1.2.0.RELEASE.jar` (even if you used gradle).
  1. In the same window run: `java -jar target/microservices-demo-1.2.0.RELEASE.jar registration`
  1. Switch to the second window and run: `java -jar target/microservices-demo-1.2.0.RELEASE.jar accounts`
  1. In the third window run: `java -jar target/microservices-demo-1.2.0.RELEASE.jar web`
  1. In your favorite browser open the same two links: [http://localhost:1111](http://localhost:1111) and [http://localhost:3333](http://localhost:3333)

 You should see servers being registered in the log output of the first (registration) window.
-As you interact you should logging in the second and third windows.
+As you interact wiht the Web application, you should logging in the both the second and third windows.

+For a list of valid accounts refer to the [data.sql](https://github.com/paulc4/microservices-demo/blob/master/src/main/resources/testdb/data.sql) that is used by the Account Service to set them up.

  1. In a new window, run up a second account-server using HTTP port 2223:
      * `java -jar target/microservices-demo-1.2.0.RELEASE.jar accounts 2223`